 Over the years the prices gradually increased and merged.
 They became global and consistent.
 The price (and quality) changed dramatically.

 In retrospect I was experiencing from a child’s world view both globalisation and the way products are now priced ie at a level that the ‘market can take.’
 Price was increasingly determined not by the cost of raw materials plus the cost of production plus a profit.
 There was a dramatic shift towards the price-we-can-get-away with charging.
 There were key stages of this change, including; the increase in international travel especially holidays, higher disposal incomes amongst more people in society, middle class growth, the moving on from the effects of the war, decimalisation, sales taxes such as VAT and of course globalisation and not least internet sales .

 In a few short years the cost of ice cream went way beyond my pocket money.
 Obviously my own disposable pocket money income didn’t keep pace.

 Now, I’m here living in Indya age 61.

 I often say that India is a good teacher it illustrates and illuminates many contemporary issues.

-Well we’re seeing exactly the same process going on here.
+We’re seeing exactly the same process going on here.
 Ice cream was and still is cheap but now there’s a whole range of premium quality options so prices differ wildly.
 There is a massive surge growth of the middle classes so new demands and greater disposable income, India has always been the world leader of flexible pricing (the least local you look the higher the price you will pay).
-Now we’ve got the addition of the introduction of GST (a General Service or Value added Tax) and the idiotic demonetisation which resulted in over 80% of currency becoming worthless overnight.
-Yet more reasons for prices shooting upwards!
-The price of ice cream, not being the only thing that goes up and up.
+Now we’ve the introduction of GST (a General Service or Value added Tax) and the idiotic demonetisation which resulted in over 80% of currency becoming worthless overnight, so another reason for prices shooting upwards!
+So the price of ice cream, amongst other things goes up and up.